c-streams/Pneumonia/README.md

 ### Problem Statement

-My goal was to address this problem of slow diagnostic processes, specifically for pediatric pneumonia, and utilize 2 different machine learning approaches: convolutional neural networks and transfer learning.
+My goal was to address the problem of slow diagnostic processes in pediatric pneumonia by applying partial automation in the form of two different machine learning approaches: convolutional neural networks and transfer learning.

 <img src="https://github.com/c-streams/Pneumonia/blob/master/images/problem.png">